Narimm/OpenVPMS/src/doc/readme.txt

 1.2 Directory structure

- The OpenVPMS installation has a single top-level directory named openvpms-release-${pom.version}
+ The OpenVPMS installation has a single top-level directory named: openvpms-release-${pom.version}

  This will be referred to as <OPENVPMS_HOME> in the remainder of this document.
  This directory has the following sub-directories:

- - bin     contains a number of tool scripts used to load data into OpenVPMS
+ - bin     contains a number of tools used to load data into OpenVPMS
  - conf    contains configuration files for the tools in bin/
  - db      contains MySQL SQL scripts to create the initial database
  - import  contains data to import into OpenVPMS